 - Internal injuries and organ damage

 Getting care quickly helps us establish that the accident led directly to your injuries.
 You may only receive compensation for losses caused by the collision.
 Find out more about your options and allow us to handle your legal needs while you recover by reaching out to us.

 We cannot give a number that represents how much compensation people collect in Daytona Beach car accident cases.
 Every case is unique.
 The amount of your financial damages will depend on the facts of your situation.

 Some of the common categories of damages in car accident injury claims include:

 - Medical bills.
-You can recover the reasonable amount of the medical treatment you needed for your injuries.
+You can recover the cost of the medical treatment you need for your injuries.
 These losses can consist of things like the ambulance, x-rays, emergency room, blood tests, surgery, doctors, hospital, and physical therapy.

 - Lost wages.
 If you missed time from work without pay because of your injuries, you can get compensation for your lost wages, salary, regular tips, self-employment, and other types of income.

 - Rehabilitation center.
 People who sustain catastrophic injuries like traumatic brain injury or spinal cord damage often have to go to a specialized medical treatment facility for extended care.

 - Reduced earning potential or disability.
 Sometimes severe injuries make it impossible for a person to earn as much money as before the accident.
 That situation is diminished earning capacity.
 If you cannot work at all to support yourself, you have a disability.

 - Pain and suffering.
 The physical discomfort and emotional distress you endured do not come with a price tag, but these unpleasant experiences are compensable in a car accident injury claim.